-Kidney disease can cause potassium levels to build up in the blood, which can lead to serious health problems.
+Kidney disease can cause blood potassium levels to build up in the blood, which can lead to serious health problems.
 That’s why consuming low-potassium meats can help to keep its levels under control.

 As a health-conscious carnivore who’s had some kidney issues in the past, I have done extensive research on low-potassium meat and compiled a roundup of the best options available.